rocky-linux/documentation/RL_docs_git_workflow_one.md

 `git add RL_docs_git_workflow_one.md`

 This makes the branch aware of the file.
 Now just keep working on the file until you are done with it.

+## Staging

+Once your document is complete, and you are ready to submit it, you can use the tool that you feel the most comfortable with to get this done.
+After preparing your file remember to submit it to your origin, not the upstream:

+`git push branch_name origin`